©

 Access by car, coach, camper van and bicycle.

-Video-surveillance parking lot (2 spaces for recharging electric vehicles, 2 spaces for people with reduced mobility, 1 camper van space).
+Video-surveillance car park (2 spaces for recharging electric vehicles, 2 spaces for people with reduced mobility, 1 space for camper vans).

-Coaches not allowed in the Château parking lot, but parking available next to the Town Hall.
+Coaches are not permitted in the Château car park, but parking is available next to the Town Hall.

 For bicycles: